-The reason for the tools being special purpose could be that the data that the visualization system uses to generate graphics is primarily numeric.
+Most of the current software systems for graphically presenting data are not built to handle a wide range of data types and hence they tend to be special purpose.
+For example, Parallel Coordinates [13] for numeric variables, Mosaic Displays [7] for nominal data, ThemeView and Galaxies [36] for text corpus are few exemplars of many such techniques.
+The reason of the tools being special purpose could be that the data that the visualization system uses to generate graphics is primarily numeric.
 This is because numeric data can be easily mapped to graphical attributes, which are usually themselves ordinal in nature (e.g. size, position, intensity).
 However, a great deal of data can be of other types such as nominal / categorical data.
 The problem with visualizing this in traditional ways is that the ordinal nature of the graphical attribute may introduce errors in the interpretation of the visualization.

 Data sets have structure, both in terms of the means of representation (syntax) and the types of interrelationships within a given record as well as between records (semantics).
 Semantics of the data may be as important as the data for particular domains.
 Most visualization systems can pictorially represent the structure, but fail to capture the semantics of the data.
 For example, the most common way to represent nominal variables is by way of including legends for the variables.
 Although this can be effective in some situations, it cannot be generalized to other data types and might not scale to the amount of data in the dataset.
-Inclusion of semantics might be important in situations where the user who provides the data is different from the user who analyzes the data.
+Inclusion of semantics might be important in situations where the user who provides the data (data provider) is different from the user who analyzes the data (data analyst).
 This scenario can make the process all the more difficult because the analyst may not know the true meaning of the data.
 And since there is no means of passing semantics to the visualization tool, the knowledge within the data is completely lost in the visual mapping process.

 In this paper, we propose a framework for including heterogeneous data types and embedding data semantics into the structure of an existing visualization tool while attempting to minimize the modification of the tool itself.
-This would surely increase the utility value of the tool, enabling its use in various application domains.
+This would surely increase the utility value of the tool for use in various application domains.
 To realize this, one basically needs an embedding of the data semantics within the framework.
-This can be achieved by (a) capturing the description of the data, (b) storing the mapping between data attributes to numerical values and (c) driving the display of the particular visualization with this knowledge.
+This can be achieved by (a) capturing the description of the data, (b) storing the mapping between data attributes to numerical values and (c) then driving the display of the particular visualization with this knowledge.